jdmar3/comp426/content/_index.md

   title:
     - Modern Web Programming
   text:
-    - This is the course site for COMP 426 Fall 2021
+    - This is the course site for COMP 426 Spring 2022.
   titleColor:
   textColor:
   spaceBetweenTitleText: 25